Community Engaged Scholars

 Major in Music Performance and Sound Recording at OCC

-George Jackson is a student at Onondaga Community College (OCC), where he is majoring in Music Performance and Sound Recording.
-He started playing drums at the tender age of three.
-After completing a summer internship at La Casita in 2024, George now returns to our community as the new drumming instructor in La Casita’s after school youth program in Spring 2025.
+George Jackson was a student at Onondaga Community College (OCC), where he majored in Music Performance and Sound Recording.
+He began playing drums at the tender age of three.
+After completing a summer internship at La Casita in 2024, George returned to our community as the drumming instructor in La Casita’s afterschool youth program in Spring 2025.

 Amaya Tucker ’27